 PHGN441.
 SOLID STATE PHYSICS APPLICATIONS AND PHENOMENA.
-3.0 Hours.
+3.0 Semester Hrs.

 Continuation of PHGN440/ MLGN502 with an emphasis on applications of the principles of solid state physics to practical properties of materials including: optical properties, superconductivity, dielectric properties, magnetism, noncrystalline structure, and interfaces.
 (Graduate students in physics may register only for PHGN441.)
-Prerequisite: PHGN440 or MLGN502, or equivalent by instructor?s permission.
+Prerequisite: PHGN440 or MLGN502.
 3 hours lecture; 3 semester hours.

 PHGN450.
 COMPUTATIONAL PHYSICS.
-3.0 Hours.
+3.0 Semester Hrs.